 This is done when you can handle the updates.

-As a sequence order is always kept intact, everything that the client receives is queued and ordered.
+As the sequence order is usually kept intact, everything that the client receives is queued and ordered.

 - Outgoing data of your client is sent to the server.

 This includes acknowledgments (created in the background) which are important to keep the connection to the server.

 SendOutgoingCommandsto do this task.
 Controlling the frequency of

 SendOutgoingCommandscalls controls the number of packages you use to send a client's produced data.

 When the application is quitting or when the user logs out do not forget to disconnect.

 To create a new room (a.k.a. game) invoke "Create Room" operation on your connected LoadBalancing client.

 This sets the room name and amount of players that are allowed in the room.
 The client will enter the new room automatically.
 When using the "Create Room" operation the room will be created before joining, if it doesn't exist.
 Rooms exist until the last player leaves.